OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 You can access and control your personal data that Microsoft has obtained, and exercise your data protection rights, using various tools we provide.
 The tools most useful to you will depend on our interactions with you and your use of our products.
 Here is a general list of tools we provide to help you control your personal data. specific products may provide additional controls.

 *   **Microsoft privacy dashboard**.
 You can control some of the data Microsoft processes through your use of a Microsoft account on the Microsoft privacy dashboard.
 From here, for example, you can view and clear the browsing, search, and location data associated with your Microsoft account.
 *   **Cortana**.
-You can control some of the data Cortana accesses or stores in your Cortana Notebook and Cortana settings.
+You can control some of the data Cortana accesses or stores in your Cortana settings.
 *   **Microsoft account**.
 If you wish to access, edit, or remove the profile information and payment information in your Microsoft account, change your password, add security information or close your account, you can do so by visiting the Microsoft account website.
 *   **Volume Licensing Service Center (VLSC)**.
 If you are a Volume Licensing customer, you can control your contact information and subscription and licensing data in one location by visiting the Volume Licensing Service Center website.
 *   **Skype**.
 If you wish to access, edit, or remove some profile and payment information for Skype or change your password, sign in to your account.
 If you wish to export your Skype chat history and files shared on Skype, you can request a copy.